aulb/Schtuff/Interview Preparation 1/README.md

 - Implement hash table
 - Median from two sorted array
 - Median from an unsorted array
+- Text Justification
+- Search in rotated, **TODO ONE MORE TIME**
+- Exponent/Power function
+- Valid Sudoku
+- Find k smallest value from BST, go over the constant space
+- Leetcode 10
+- Binary search again

 ### Done With:
-- Find k smallest value from BST, go over the constant space
 - Largest rectangle from histogram, understanding + 1
 - Stock price best time to buy and sell
 - Median from data stream